mvdklip/Domoticz-myenergi/README.md

 - Connects to the myenergi backend and thus needs a working internet connection.
 - Only takes Zappi devices into account for now; Eddi devices are ignored.

-Domoticz:

-- Seems to incorrectly display daily values for the computed total kWh values.
-This likely screws up the displayed 'Grid' values.
-See https://github.com/domoticz/domoticz/issues/4736

 ## Updating

 Like other plugins, in the Domoticz-myenergi directory: